-It’s expected that attendees will know the basics of business writing, for example that gained by attending one of the following Form-level courses:
+It’s expected that attendees will know the basics of business writing, for example that gained by attending the following Form-level course:

 If you want to check you have the necessary prior-knowledge to attend Writing Persuasive Reports, click on the following link to download a simple checklist:

 You’ll be asked to bring along a hard copy of at least one example of a report that you’ve recently written.
 This might range from a simple, one-page document to a longer and more complex report.